 - 35. This section supplements the content of section G of the Application Form. - 36.
 Cases challenging states' compliance with their human rights obligations in respect of their mitigation policies have been brought before the domestic courts of a number of the Respondents.
 In Urgenda the Dutch Supreme Court held, with reference to the Netherlands' obligations under Articles 2 and 8 of the Convention, that the emissions reduction target originally set by the Dutch government was unlawfully low.
 It therefore ordered the Dutch government to reduce its emissions by 25% relative to 1990 levels by 2020.
 It did so on the basis that countries listed in Annex I to the UNFCCC (broadly corresponding to developed countries), including the Netherlands, had previously acknowledged that they would have to reduce their emissions by between 25% to 40% of 1990 levels by 2020 to ensure that the global average temperature target endorsed by the Dutch Supreme Court (i.e. global warming of no more than 2°C) could be achieved; the 25% reduction could "therefore be regarded as an absolute minimum". - 37.
-Important as this decision is, it must be noted that if all domestic courts were to follow this approach and order a reduction by the lowest amount in the ranges applicable for both Annex I and non-Annex I countries, this would not be sufficient to maintain global warming at the level (i.e. no more than 2°C) to which these ranges relate.
-While Urgenda correctly recognises that obligations arising under the Convention require states to adopt sufficiently ambitious mitigation policies, the approach to states' Convention obligations arising to prevent harm from climate change outlined in this Application demands a
+Important as this decision is, it must be noted that if all domestic courts were to follow this approach and order a reduction by the lowest amount in the ranges applicable for both Annex I and non-Annex I countries, this would not be sufficient to maintain global warming at the level (i.e. no more than 2°C) to which these ranges relate.78 While Urgenda correctly recognises that obligations arising under the Convention require states to adopt sufficiently ambitious mitigation policies, the approach to states' Convention obligations

-&lt;sup>75 The Climate Change Litigation Database of the Sabin Center for Climate Change Law ("Sabin Database"), available at http://climatecasechart.com/, provides a helpful overview of climate change cases which have been brought or are ongoing in Europe.
+75 The Climate Change Litigation Database of the Sabin Center for Climate Change Law ("Sabin Database"), available at http://climatecasechart.com/, provides a helpful overview of climate change cases which have been brought or are ongoing in Europe.

-&lt;sup>76 Urgenda Supreme Court Judgment, §§7.2.1 to 7.5.3.
+76 Urgenda Supreme Court Judgment, §§7.2.1 to 7.5.3.

-&lt;sup>77 Ibid., § 7.5.1.
+77 Ibid., § 7.5.1.

-&lt;sup>78 As Robiou du Pont and Meinshausen have stated in relation to this decision, "systematic court decisions that governments must follow the least-ambitious end of an equity range would be insufficient to achieve the [goal of the] Paris Agreement."
+78 As Robiou du Pont and Meinshausen have stated in relation to this decision, "systematic court decisions that governments must follow the least-ambitious end of an equity range would be insufficient to achieve the [goal of the] Paris Agreement."
 See, Yann Robiou du Pont and Malte Meinshausen, "Warming Assessment of the Bottom-up Paris Agreement Emissions Pledges" (2018) 9 Nature Communications 1, p.
-2 more exacting remedy than that provided in Urgenda.
+2. See also Gerry Liston, 'Enhancing the efficacy of climate change litigation: how to resolve the 'fair share question' in the context of international human rights law', Cambridge International Law Journal volume 9(2) (forthcoming, Dec 2020) pp.5-7.

-- 38. Other cases challenging the compliance of states' mitigation measures with their obligations under human rights law have been brought before the domestic courts of Germany, Ireland, Norway, Sweden, Switzerland, and the United Kingdom, as well as the General Court of the European Union.
-In addition, cases of this nature filed in Austria, Belgium, France, and Germany are awaiting decisions from the relevant courts of first instance. - 39.
-It is critical that the domestic courts in each of the Respondent States provide an adequate remedy, at the earliest possible time, in relation to those Respondents' respective contributions to global emissions.
-According to the Director of the UN Environment Programme, "[a]ny further delay [in cutting global emissions] brings the need for larger, more expensive and unlikely
+- to prevent harm from climate change outlined in this Application demands a more exacting remedy than that provided in Urgenda. - 38.
+Other cases challenging the compliance of states' mitigation measures with their obligations under human rights law have been brought before the domestic courts of Germany,79 Ireland,80 Norway,81 Sweden,82 Switzerland,83 and the United Kingdom,84 as well as the General Court of the European Union.85 In addition, cases of this nature filed in Austria,86 Belgium,87 France,88 and Germany89 are awaiting decisions from the relevant courts of first instance.90 - 39.
+It is critical that the domestic courts in each of the Respondent States provide an adequate remedy, at the earliest possible time, in relation to those

-&lt;sup>79 Family Farmers and Greenpeace Germany v.
+79 Family Farmers and Greenpeace Germany v.
 Germany, 00271/17/R/SP, Berlin Administrative Court, 31 October 2019.

-&lt;sup>80 Friends of the Irish Environment v.
+80 Friends of the Irish Environment v.
 Ireland 2017 No. 793 JR, High Court, 19 September 2019, [2019] IEHC 747; Supreme Court, [2020] IESC 49.